hortonworks/cloudbreak-docs/docs/images.md

 ## Registering Custom Images

-To register your custom image(s) in Cloudbreak, you need to overwrite the default yml files by place files declaring your custom images in the `/var/lib/cloudbreak-deployment/etc` directory on the Cloudbreak host.
+Register your custom image(s) in Cloudbreak by placing `yml` files that declare your custom images in the `/var/lib/cloudbreak-deployment/etc` directory on the Cloudbreak host.
 The `etc` directory does not exist by default so you need to create it.

-The format of the yml files is cloud provider specific and described in the following sections.
+The format of the `yml` files is cloud provider specific and described in the following sections.

 > Important: If you register images after Cloudbreak has been started, you need to restart the application after updating the images.

 ### AWS

 To override the default images, create the following file: `/var/lib/cloudbreak-deployment/etc/aws-images.yml` and replace its content by updating **to your custom image** for each region as desired.
-The default content of the yml file is:
+The default content of the `yml` file is:

 ```
 aws: